AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 * [Experience Data Model (XDM)](../../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
     * [Basics of schema composition](../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas.
     * [Create a schema in the UI](../../../xdm/tutorials/create-schema-ui.md): A tutorial covering the basics of working with the Schema Editor.
-* [Adobe Experience Platform Identity Service](../../../identity-service/home.md): Bridges customer identities from disparate data sources across devices and systems.
+* [Adobe Experience Platform Identity Service](../../../identity-service/home.md): Allows you to bridge customer identities from your disparate data sources across devices and systems.
-* [Real-time Customer Profile](../../../profile/home.md): Leverages [!DNL Identity Service] to create detailed customer profiles from your datasets in real-time. [!DNL Real-time Customer Profile] pulls data from the Data Lake and persists customer profiles in its own separate data store.
+* [Real-time Customer Profile](../../../profile/home.md): Leverages [!DNL Identity Service] to let you create detailed customer profiles from your datasets in real-time. [!DNL Real-time Customer Profile] pulls data from the Data Lake and persists customer profiles in its own separate data store.

 ## Consent schema structure {#structure}

-There are two XDM mixins that provide customer consent fields that are required for TCF 2.0 compliance: one for record-based data ([!DNL XDM Individual Profile]), and another for time-series-based data ([!DNL XDM ExperienceEvent]):
+There are two XDM mixins that provide customer consent fields that are required for TCF 2.0 support: one for record-based data ([!DNL XDM Individual Profile]), and another for time-series-based data ([!DNL XDM ExperienceEvent]):

 | Schema | Description |
 | --- | --- |